-What Abbi Jacobson & Tavi Gevinson’s New Movie ‘Person To Person’ Gets So Right About Being A Teenage Girl
+Abbi Jacobson & Tavi Gevinson's Movie Is So Real

 In Hollywood movies, teen girls tend to be written as one of two things: gossiping, boy-crazy ditzes, or angsty, eye-rolling outcasts.
 Sure, a few films break the mold (last year's brilliant The Edge of Seventeen, for one), but by and large, teenage girls get the short end of the stick when it comes to being portrayed realistically in film.
 In the new movie Person to Person, though, the character of Wendy (Tavi Gevinson) is a true rarity, an adolescent girl whose emotions and desires are too complex to fit her into any one box.
 And for Gevinson, only recently out of her teens herself, playing such a real character was a special experience.